A new look into the atmospheric composition of WASP-39 b: Discussion

 As the reported values for the atmospheric properties are sensitive to and heavily dependent on atmospheric model assumptions -- including the species considered in the chemistry and opacity -- we highlight the importance of clarifying in models the molecular species assumed: \begin{itemize} \item in calculating the basic atmospheric properties, e.g., mean molecular weight; \item as opacity sources contributing to the transit depth; \item in deriving the elemental ratios to facilitate easier understanding and comparison of results in future work. \end{itemize}

 In addition, some misunderstanding of literature values may stem from different definitions of metallicity.
-In this paper, we followed the definitions summarised by \citet{Hinkel2022metallicity} (see also the review by \citet{Swain2024metallicitymass}).
+In this paper, we followed the definitions summarised by \citet{Hinkel2022metallicity} \citep[see also the review by][]{Swain2024metallicitymass}.
 We report the values of the total volume fraction for all elements other than H$_2$ and He relative to solar and report the elemental ratios to H directly in the final results.
-For the benefit of future work in the field, we advocate for clarity in specifying the reference and which elemental abundance (e.g., solar photosphere or protostellar disk) is being used, whether in mass ratios or volume ratios, linear or log scales, solar units or absolute values when referring to the term "metallicity''.
+For the benefit of future work in the field, we advocate for clarity in specifying the reference and which elemental abundance (e.g., solar outer convective zone or protostellar disk) is being used, whether in mass ratios or volume ratios, linear or log scales, solar units or absolute values when referring to the term ``metallicity''.